aliffrazak02/report-generator/README.md

-# report-generator
+# Report Generator
-Streamlit app to generate multiple word documents using data from excel sheet
+Streamlit app to generate multiple Word documents using data from an Excel sheet